Upskilling For Change

 Ethical business practices, and a commitment to continually reviewing how the business is operating and structured,

-Respect for diversity whether neuro, cultural, religious, gender or other, and promoting equity among all people.
+Respect for diversity and promoting equity among all people.

 Intercultural Understanding: